nutanix-japan/nhtd1_material/docs/xray/xray.md

         -   **VLAN Name** - Secondary
         -   Select **Add**

-2. Select your **X-Ray** VM and click **Power on**.
+1. Select your **X-Ray** VM and click **Power on**.

     !!!info
            At the time of writing, X-Ray 4.1.3 is the latest available version.
 The URL for the latest X-Ray OVA & QCOW2 images can be downloaded from the [Nutanix Portal](https://portal.nutanix.com/#/page/static/supportTools).

-3. Once the VM has started, click **Launch Console**
+1. Once the VM has started, click **Launch Console**

-4. Make sure the VM is booting to console
+1. Make sure the VM is booting to console.

-5. Your X-Ray VM would have received an IP address from the DHCP server in Primary network
+1. Your X-Ray VM would have received an IP address from the DHCP server in Primary network

-6. Determine the IP address of the NIC (eth0) on the **Primary** network of the X-Ray VM from Prism Element and note it down
+1. Determine the IP address of the NIC (eth0) on the **Primary** network of the X-Ray VM from Prism Element and note it down

 !!!note
        It is critical that you select the IP address of the network adapter assigned to the **Primary** network (you can confirm by comparing the MAC address in the VM console to the MAC address shown in Prism).